 Having a contract of employment in the UK while living abroad can sometimes pose difficulties, which can amount to international employment disputes.
 There’s also the issue of laws differing by country.

 An employee may find they are trying to negotiate a bonus, or go through the procedures of achieving a severance package, under two different jurisdictions that could contradict each other.
 As with all employment claims, it’s important to act quickly and seek professional advice.

 Taking employment contract disputes further

 If you decide to bring an employment claim to tribunal, remember you have three months less one day from the incident to do so.
 In the first instance, we recommend you speak to one of our employment solicitors, but as part of the process you’ll need to inform ACAS, who will try to achieve early conciliation with your employer.
-This can take up to one month, which will be taken from the overall time limit.
+This can take up to 6 weeks, which will be taken from the overall time limit.
 Make sure you act fast with seeking employment contract legal advice.
 If ACAS fail to achieve early conciliation with your employer, you may wish to take the claim further.
 In certain circumstances, we may be able to help you with this.
 Call 0808 164 0808 or request a call back and we will call you.